Differences Between Cannabis Smoke and Tobacco Smoke

 As cannabis consumption grows in popularity and the current cannabis smoking population ages we will be able to analyze the long-term consequences or benefits of consuming cannabis via inhalation.

 Although the evidence points to the relative safety of inhaling cannabis smoke, vaporizers or edible products may become the chosen method of consumption for cannabis users.
+Learn More: Smoke, Vape, Eat, Drink, Dab, or Drop?

-If negative impact to lungs or breathing is your main objection to trying cannabis it is safe to say the research supports you trying it.
+If negative impact to lungs or breathing is your main objection to trying cannabis, it is safe to say the research supports you trying it.
 It won’t hurt your lungs and in some cases cannabis smoke has healed users’ respiratory issues.

 Vaporizers and edibles may be the preferred consumption method for long term users but ultimately it is a choice of personal preference.
-Whatever you choose, know that when using cannabis the positive health impacts area greater than the negative, even if smoking.
+Whatever you choose, know that when using cannabis the positive health impacts are greater than the negative, even if smoking.

 Thun MJ, Henley SJ, Calle EE.
 Tobacco use and cancer: an epidemiologic perspective for geneticists.
 Oncogene.
 2002;21:7307–7325. doi: 10.1038/sj.onc.1205807.